Statistics is the use of mathematics to shed light on collected data and to make inferences from the data to the general population

 Two Philosophies of Statistical Inference

-- There are two concepts of probability: epistemic and objective.
+- There are two basic concepts of probability:

-- Classical statisticians (frequentists) use only objective probabilities.
-Their argument:
+- Frequentists use only objective probabilities.
+They argue that:

 - Probabilities in science must be testable.